 After last year’s successful Halloween sequel, it’s almost hard to believe that just over ten years ago the franchise was getting rebooted.
 Following the dismal Halloween: Resurrection, a remake helmed by Rob Zombie promised a lot of upside for fans of the franchise.
 Few filmmakers could boast such a reverence for the source material and the same penchant for grindhouse horror like Zombie.
 While Zombie’s interpretation of Carpenter’s classic was far from a failure – it did merit a sequel – it didn’t necessarily set the world on fire.
 Like much of Zombie’s filmography, the 2007 Halloween remake is a maddeningly flawed classic.

-Yet it’s the movie’s first half, when Zombie is allowed to take the story in his own direction, where Halloween delivers its best moments.
-Much of the movie’s psychology looks like it’s been lifted from a true crime serial killer biography or an Introduction to Abnormal Psychology textbook, but Zombie’s knack for horror aesthetics and framing raw violence makes it compelling.
-As with Zombie’s other films, there’s a gritty and seedy realism that permeates his story of a dysfunctional family that serves as an incubator for a blossoming monster.
+As much as issue as one may take with Zombie’s initial direction, Halloween delivers its best moments in that controversial first half.
+Much of the movie’s psychology looks like it’s been lifted from a true crime serial killer biography or an Introduction to Abnormal Psychology textbook.
+Nonetheless, Zombie’s knack for horror aesthetics and framing raw violence makes it compelling.
+As with Zombie’s other movies, he fills his story with a gritty and seedy realism that’s frequently uncomfortable.
 If the movie had been called anything but Halloween – and if Zombie hadn’t been forced to so closely follow Carpenter’s original film so closely in its second half – one can’t help but feel the movie would have been received differently.

 Halloween Further Illustrates That Zombie Can Be His Own Worst Enemy